-With this recipe, you can wing it--pun intended--depending on how much meat you have left over--a little less, and you can increase the other proteins, a little more, and you can decrease.
+With this recipe, you can wing it--pun intended.
+You can use a purchased rotisserie chicken or re-purpose what's left of a roast chicken or Thanksgiving turkey.
+The amount depends on how much cooked poultry you have: a little less, you can increase the other proteins, a little more, and you can decrease.
 You use any vegetables you like, some raw, some blanched.
 You can serve a crowd or you can serve a small family, as we do.

-The basics are from Madhur Jaffrey's World of the East Vegetarian Cooking with advice from an Indonesian friend.
-She suggested tamarind as the souring agent; I added lime- juice and zest.
-The latter makes the dish!
-Substitute soft lettuce for the cabbage, steam cauliflower or broccolini, try adding batons of jicama.
+The basics derive from a recipe in Madhur Jaffrey's World of the East Vegetarian Cooking--a terrific book for vegetarians, vegans and omnivores alike-- with additional recommendations from an Indonesian friend.
+I added lime- juice and zest to the latter's recommendation of tamarind paste.
+This combination makes the dish sing!
+Substitute soft butter lettuce for the cabbage, steam cauliflower or broccolini in place of the pea pods, or try adding batons of jicama.
 For vegetarians, sauté diced tempeh in a spice paste of pureed fresh garlic and ginger, salt and a little hot pepper in a neutral oil.
-It's all good. —creamtea
+This makes a filling yet refreshing dinner salad. —creamtea

 For the salad